top of page

 2. Anti-Inflammatory & Antioxidant Support

-Chamomile contains chamazulene and bisabolol, two active phytochemicals which fight internal as well as external inflammation.
+• Chamomile contains chamazulene and bisabolol, two active phytochemicals that fight internal as well as external inflammation.

 3. Soothes Digestive Discomfort